-To many people, inpatient and residential addiction treatment is the worst case scenario.
-The perception is that the need for inpatient care indicates that the individual’s addiction has reached such a level of severity that inpatient care is a requirement.
-As well, there’s something daunting about the prospect of having to leave one’s family, close friends, spouse, and other loved ones behind while residing at a residential treatment facility; it’s a total separation from one’s prior life and almost a rebirth into a new life.
+To many people, inpatient and residential treatment is the worst case scenario.
+The perception is the need for inpatient care indicates that the individual’s addiction has reached such a level of severity that inpatient care is a requirement.
+There’s something daunting about the prospect of having to leave one’s family, spouse, close friends, and loved ones while residing at a residential treatment facility; it’s a total separation from one’s prior life and almost a rebirth into a new life.

 At Malvern Institute, we understand the doubt, uncertainty, and fear that many individuals who suffer from addiction and are considering inpatient treatment are experiencing.
 On the other hand, living in active addiction is oftentimes an extremely painful experience, too.
 When someone is struggling with an alcohol or drug problem, it often takes professional help for the individual to regain his or her health, independence, and sobriety.
 In spite of the reservations that many people have when it comes to inpatient recovery, we can confidently assert that choosing our unique inpatient program is one of the best decisions a person can make in this situation.

 There are several different types of addiction treatment available to those in need.
 Of course, each type of treatment program is geared toward meeting a specific set of needs; however, there’s a reason why inpatient treatment is widely considered the most effective form of care for alcoholism and drug addiction.
 In fact, it would be more accurate to consider an inpatient program to be an individual’s opportunity for reflection, growth, and healing.
 It’s for this reason that we want to provide more information to you about inpatient care at Malvern Institute.